Bagni di Lucca: Main sights

 In the valley of the Serchio, about 5 km below Ponte a Serraglio, is the medieval Ponte della Maddalena (circa 1100), with a lofty central arch.
 It is also known as Ponte del Diavolo.
-Il Ponte del Diavolo is known to have a few origins, however there is one main story.
+Il Ponte del Diavolo is known to have a few origins, however, there is one main story.
 It is said that when a construction worker was working on the bridge late at night, the devil came up to him and offered assistance if he could claim the first passenger on the bridge.
 The agreement was made and when the bridge was finally built, a little dog wandered over the bridge and mysteriously disappeared.
-Many years later, another arch was added to the bridge for trains to pass by, this bridge is regarded as the most notable sight in the Bagni di Lucca area.
+Many years later, another arch was added to the bridge for trains to pass by; this bridge is regarded as the most notable sight in the Bagni di Lucca area.

 The Ponte delle Catene is a 19th-century suspension bridge.

 The pieve (rural parish church) of San Cassiano was built before 722.
 It has the painting St. Martin Riding by Jacopo della Quercia and others from the Renaissance.
 More Renaissance works hang in the parish church of San Paolo a Vico Pancellorum, which dates back to the year 873.

 The war memorial in San Cassiano is dedicated to the casualties of war from World Wars I and II from that town and its seven districts (Chiesa, Livizzano, Coccolaio, Capella, Cembroni, Vizzata, and Piazza).

 Every year a festival is held at the parish church and in the town of Controne to honour the 16th-century miracle that nobody in the town was infected with plague.
 A cross is carried and people march around the village rejoicing.

 The hospital in the frazione of Bagno Caldo was built in 1826 by the philanthropy of Nicholas Demidoff.

-The English Protestant church has been converted to the Bagni di Lucca Bibiloteca (library), holding archives and records dating back several centuries.
+The English Protestant church has been converted to the Bagni di Lucca Biblioteca (library), holding archives and records dating back several centuries.

 Additionally, temporary villas of previous poets, writers, etc. are also main sights.
 One of the main villas is that of the poets Robert Browning and his wife, Elizabeth Barrett Browning, who spent a lot of time in the town.

 English Cemetery

 The small English cemetery, recently restored, provides a final place of rest for the many foreign Protestant visitors who died in Bagni di Lucca.
-Some of the more notable graves, in order of the date of death, are of: Alexander Henry Haliday (1807-1870), Irish entomologist; Charles Isidore Hemans (1817-1876), English antiquary; Mahlon Dickerson Eyre (1821-1882), American art collector; English novelist Maria Louise Rame, better known as Ouida (1839-1908); Rose Cleveland (1846-1918), de facto First Lady of the United States; Nelly Erichsen (1862-1918), English illustrator and painter; Edward Perry Warren (1860-1928), English art collector; and Evangeline Marrs Whipple (1862-1930), American philanthropist and author.
+Some of the more notable graves, in order of the date of death, are of: Alexander Henry Haliday (1807–1870), Irish entomologist; Charles Isidore Hemans (1817–1876), English antiquary; Mahlon Dickerson Eyre (1821–1882), American art collector; English novelist Maria Louise Rame, better known as Ouida (1839–1908); Rose Cleveland (1846–1918), de facto First Lady of the United States; Nelly Erichsen (1862–1918), English illustrator and painter; Edward Perry Warren (1860–1928), English art collector; and Evangeline Marrs Whipple (1862–1930), American philanthropist and author.